 A grow room electricity calculator will help you develop realistic expectations for the costs of running your lights.
-On top of the initial setup costs of your grow tent, lights, ventilation equipment, CO2, and more, you need to consider the monthly cost of running these components.

 The bulk of your monthly energy bill is going to come from running your grow lights, so our grow room electricity calculator will put a dollar figure to what you can expect to pay.

 Do grow lights use a lot of electricity?

 Grow lights don’t use as much electricity as you may think.
 If you have a smaller grow, you don’t need to set aside hundreds of dollars each month to run your grow lights.

 Due to increasing competition amongst grow light manufacturers, innovation is pushing efficiency further and further.
 These days, indoor growing is not as expensive as you'd think!

 A light system will increase your electricity cost -- the exact amount depends on the size of the system and the number of hours operated.

 However, since most grow lights are so energy efficient, you are getting huge amounts of light (and growing power) for your money!